kiransreekanth/Resume-Ranking/README.md

 Features
 ✔ Extracts text from PDF resumes using PyPDF2,
-✔ Cleans and preprocesses text (stopword removal, tokenization) ✔ Uses TF-IDF Vectorization for feature extraction
+✔ Cleans and preprocesses text (stopword removal, tokenization), ✔ Uses TF-IDF Vectorization for feature extraction,
-✔ Predicts job category using a Naïve Bayes classifier ✔ Computes cosine similarity to rank resumes
+✔ Predicts job category using a Naïve Bayes classifier, ✔ Computes cosine similarity to rank resumes,
-✔ Suggests improvements using NLP-based keyword analysis ✔ Provides an interactive UI using Streamlit
+✔ Suggests improvements using NLP-based keyword analysis, ✔ Provides an interactive UI using Streamlit

 Technologies Used